jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 ## Key Learning Outcomes

 - Data preprocessing and normalization
-- Exploratory Data Analysis
+- Exploratory Data Analysis (EDA)
-- Artificial Neural Networks
+- Artificial Neural Networks (ANN)
-- Regression using Deep Learning
+- Deep Learning for Regression
-- Model evaluation and performance improvement
+- Model evaluation using MSE and R² Score
+- Hyperparameter tuning and model improvement

+## License

 This project was developed as part of the Deep Learning Module End Assignment for academic purposes.